 The categories map a specific artifact to the analysis questions that it will help to answer.
 Use this poster as a cheat-sheet to help you remember where you can discover key Windows artifacts for computer intrusion, intellectual property theft, and other common cyber crime investigations.

 DFIR Memory Forensics Analysis Poster — by SANS

 Memory analysis is the decisive victory on the battlefield between offense and defense, giving the upper hand to incident responders by exposing injection and hooking techniques that would otherwise remain undetected.

-Ghidra is a software reverse engineering (SRE) framework created and maintained by the National Security Agency Research Directorate.
 This framework includes a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code on a variety of platforms including Windows, macOS, and Linux.
 Capabilities include disassembly, assembly, decompilation, graphing, and scripting, along with hundreds of other features.

-Maltego Community software is used for open-source intelligence and forensics.
+Open-source intelligence and forensics.
 Maltego focuses on providing a library of transforms for discovery of data from open sources, and visualizing that information in a graph format, suitable for link analysis and data mining.